 - Gas supply hoses that are kinked or rotting

-5. Choose products that make cleaning your fans cleaner and more cost-effective.
+5. Choose products that make cleaning your fans Easier and more cost-effective.

-Better air flow and poultry house ventilation equates to a healthier environment for both your birds and your staff.
+Better air flow and more effective poultry house ventilation equates to a better environment for your birds.

 Where can I find more information about SWASHDUST-REPEL™?

-If you’re interested in learning more about SWASHDUST-REPEL™ and how the solution could ensure air flow efficiency, control dust issues, keep your birds safe and comfortable, and stop power bills from skyrocketing, please contact FarmLab Innovations here.
+If you’re interested in learning more about SWASHDUST-REPEL™ and how the solution could improve fan efficiency, reduce dust, keep your birds comfortable, and reduce electricity use, please contact Jones-Hamilton Co.
 A member of our team will be in touch as soon as possible.